 13. The High Line

 While at the Vessel, take a walk on the Highline for a different perspective of the buildings of Manhattan.
 The 1.5 mile (2.3 km) raised walkway weaves through the West Side following the Hudson River.
-It follows an old railway line right through the centre of city lofts, skyscrapers and condos making its way to Chelsea.
+It follows an old railway line right through the center of city lofts, skyscrapers, and condos making its way to Chelsea.

 Planning on staying near the High Line?
 You may want to check out this apartment rental to feel like a local.

 14. One World Observatory at One World Trade Center

 Located in the Financial District of Manhattan, One World Trade Center should not be missed when visiting New York.
 Freedom Tower stands at the site of the former World Trade Center and houses a museum dedicated to the first responders and victims of the World Trade Center bombings on its main floors.
 But you can also take the elevator up to the 102 floor for panoramic views of New York.
 There is a glass floor called the Sky Portal and an audio-visual display at the Forever Theater.